Islamic Republic of Iran

 Following the Islamic Revolution in 1979, relations between the two countries were severely strained in some areas.

 Since 2003, relations have been marred by worries about Iran’s nuclear programme.
 Germany is working together with the United Kingdom, France, the EU High Representative for Foreign Affairs and Security Policy, the United States, Russia and China (E3+3) to resolve this conflict (for further information on the nuclear dossier, follow link in column at right).
 On 24 November 2013, the E3+3 and Iran agreed on the Geneva Joint Plan of Action as a first step towards settling the dispute over Iran’s nuclear energy programme.
-Negotiations on a comprehensive agreement continue.
+Negotiations on a comprehensive agreement have already been extended twice.

 Under the government of President Ahmadinejad (2005-2013), relations were further strained by the radical anti-Israeli rhetoric of the Iranian leadership and the further deterioration in the human rights situation in Iran during his term in office.
 The Federal Government has repeatedly condemned these in the sharpest terms.
 The release of the human rights lawyer Nasrin Sotoudeh and other political prisoners in September 2013, following President Rouhani’s assumption of office on 4 August 2013, was welcomed by the Federal Government.